Vajram-And-RaviVajram-And-Ravi

 • It is an island country in the Indian Ocean, located off the eastern coast of Africa.

-• Climate: The climate is maritime subtropical, with fairly uniform temperatures throughout the year.
+• Mauritius Climate: The climate is maritime subtropical, with fairly uniform temperatures throughout the year.

-• Mauritius gained independence from the UK in 1968 as a Parliamentary Republic and has remained a stable democracy with regular free elections.
+• Independence: Mauritius gained independence from the UK in 1968 as a Parliamentary Republic and has remained a stable democracy.

-• The chief of state is the president, and the head of government is the prime minister.
+• Mauritius Government: Mauritius is a republic with one legislative house; the head of state is the president, and the head of government is the prime minister.

-• Mauritius is a member of the Common Market for Eastern and Southern Africa (COMESA) and the Southern African Development Community (SADC).
+• It is a member of the Common Market for Eastern and Southern Africa (COMESA) and the Southern African Development Community (SADC).

 • Approximately two-thirds of the population is of Indo-Pakistani origin, most of whom are descendants of indentured labourers brought to work in the sugar industry during the 19th and early 20th centuries.